Published: October 20, 2021 | Last Updated: November 11, 2025

 Step 3: Add keyframes

-I want to reveal my text from top to bottom.
-This will actually be a reversal of the previous example’s keyframes.
-Add a keyframe to the Bottom parameter at 100% to the beginning of the clip.
+I want to reveal my text from top to bottom, which will reverse the previous example’s keyframes.
+At the beginning of the clip, add a keyframe to the Bottom parameter at 100%.

 Move the playhead a few frames forward and add another keyframe to the same parameter at 0%.
-We’re doing this because we are creating a reveal rather than removing the image.
+We’re doing this because we create a reveal rather than removing the image.

-Again, this would be another great place to add feathering if you want to create a smoother transition.
+Again, this would be another great place to add feathering to create a smoother transition.

 The final reveal should look similar to the image below.